PaulSandeen-mtsac/CISB63_Midterm/README.md

-# CISB63_Midterm - 'Medi': The NLP-Based Medical Diagnostic Chatbot
+# Mt.
+SAC CISB63 Midterm - 'Medi': The NLP-Based Medical Diagnostic Chatbot
-Mt.
-SAC CISB63 Midterm Project

 Providing timely and accurate medical advice for non-life-threatening conditions is one aspect of the health care system where technology can be a benefit, especially to historically underserved communities.